How to Get Mortgage Assistance for Veterans: Save Your Home Today

 Veterans facing mortgage difficulties can use assistance programs to save their homes and gain financial stability.

-• VA loans offer no down payment, no PMI, competitive rates, and lifetime reusability, making homeownership accessible for veterans.
+VA loans offer no down payment, no PMI, competitive rates, and lifetime reusability.
+That puts homeownership within reach for veterans.

-• The VA Home Loan Program Reform Act allows missed payments to move to the end of your loan at 0% interest, helping over 70,000 struggling veterans.
+The VA Home Loan Program Reform Act allows missed payments to move to the end of your loan at 0% interest.
+It helps over 70,000 struggling veterans.

 Nearly 79,000 veterans are currently facing foreclosure.
 Knowing about and using these resources can help you keep your home.
 Act early and use all available veteran mortgage assistance.